AOSC-Dev/translations/WineHQ/README.md

-How Wine's Clean Room Guidelines apply to the translations are still unknown, so we suggest translators to do it the hard way, i.e. read the guide and try to follow it, instead of writing a crawler to crawl all error messages from MSDN (technically easy when you are feeling lucky).
+How Wine's Clean Room Guidelines apply to the translations are still unknown, so we suggest translators to do it the hard way, i.e. read the guide and try to follow it, instead of writing a crawler to crawl all those error messages from MSDN (technically easy when you are feeling lucky).